 Warning: Last items in stock!

-Are for men, woman and children.
+For men, woman and children.
 Have a plain-knit sole, ribbed leg and kilt patterned turnover top.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear!
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear!
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 6 colours.
+Available in 6 colours.

 Fibre Content: 68% Mohair, 32% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 Corrymoor Woodlander – similar to the Woodlander Plus 4 but 4 inches shorter.